attestate/kiwistand/CONVENTIONS.md

    always ideally want to do one thing after the other in problem solving.
 4. Adaptive Conciseness: Continuously adjust response length and detail based on explicit or implicit user feedback.
-5. Context Canary: The AI agent must end each of its responses with "kiwi." to let the user know that they still are aware of teh CONVENTIONS.md file.

 ## 1. JavaScript/ES Style